knitcodemonkey/presentation-proposals/README.md

 Learn the difference between styling for functionality and beauty, use naming conventions to easily find elements, and then use that knowledge to make your components more widely usable without all the pain.

-## How to: Writing a tech talk from proposal to presentation
-As conferences and meetups multiply, the need for new speakers increases.
-If you've ever wanted to give a talk, but didn't know where to start, this talk is for you.
-We'll cover the basics of writing a proposal, finding and submitting to conferences, preparing your talk, and giving your first presentation.

 ## The Accessibility of A11y
 We see talk after inspirational talk on how to incorporate a11y features, but the task seems so daunting.
 Where do you get started?
 What are the quick wins that will give you the biggest bang for your buck?
 How can we break this down into smaller, more sprint-filler-sized pieces?
 I will answer these questions, in addition to sharing some great community resources for taking the sting out of accessibility.